Antonio González de Balcarce

 Antonio González de Balcarce (24 June 1774 – 5 August 1819) was an Argentine soldier and statesman of the independence era.
 He briefly served as interim Supreme Director of the United Provinces of the Río de la Plata between April and July 1816, and earlier led the patriot victory at the Battle of Suipacha (7 November 1810), the first major triumph of the revolutionary forces in Upper Peru.
 He was also governor-intendant of Buenos Aires during 1814, and later served as second-in-command to José de San Martín in Chile.

 Early life and military career

-González de Balcarce was born in Buenos Aires, then capital of the Viceroyalty of Peru.
+González de Balcarce was born in Buenos Aires, then part of the Viceroyalty of Peru.
 He joined the provincial forces as a cadet of the Blandengues corps in 1788.
 During the British invasions of the River Plate he defended Montevideo and was captured in 1807; released in Europe, he subsequently fought in Spain during the Peninsular War.